DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/temp.md

 }
 ```

+You will also need to change our response interceptor to take the new `authReq` variable like this `return next.handle(authReq).pipe(`.

 For our backend, all of our API calls start with `/api`, so we can look for that and implement our logic while letting other requests through as is.
 The first thing we do is clone the request into a variable `authReq`.
 Then we get the appropriate server URL and append our request URL and add our headers with the token.

 Now that we've moved this code here, we can change `data.service.ts` to this much simpler and cleaner call!